 Before I could even reply, he simply stated, "Don't bother answering.
 I can smell it on you.
 That disgusting Merlin stench.
 A hint of Holloway mixed in.
 And.." he audibly sniffed the air, his hooded head bouncing around, "Robert Black?
 Lysol, cologne and— "

 I didn't let him finish.
 I took off running, jumping the gate, and just barely clearing it with my messenger bag in tow.
 Anybody who could claim to know me by my smell was most certainly bad news.
 Not only that, he knew the name of my mother's side of the family and my Uncle Bobby.
-Right down to the cleaning product he uses.
+Right down to the cleaning product he uses, which was probably the weirdest part.

 I took erratic turns, trying my best not to leave an easily followed trail.
 I sprinted through alleyways, jumped fences, jogged through the occasional backyard whilst apologizing for the intrusion.
-Even in a dead panic, I was polite as ever it seemed.
+Even in a dead panic, I was polite.
 I had run for more than 5 minutes straight.
 My chest pounded, my lungs burnt, and I tore a hole in my pants roughly 2 fence posts ago.

 Finding myself in yet another alleyway, I took a quick breather behind a dumpster that reeked of rotten apples and dirty diapers.
 My legs throbbed as I attempted to catch my breath amidst the pungent odor of garbage just behind me.